Checui/Diffusion-Segmentation/README.md

+# Diffusion Model Based Brain Tumor Segmentation Enhanced With Inpainting Method

+Pytorch implementation of Final Degree Thesis "Diffusion Model Based Brain Tumor Segmentation Enhanced With Inpainting Method".

-# Diffusion Models for Medical Anomaly Detection
+The code of the repository is adapted from the paper [Diffusion Models for Medical Anomaly Detection](https://github.com/JuliaWolleb/diffusion-anomaly)

-We provide the Pytorch implementation of our MICCAI 2022 submission "Diffusion Models for Medical Anomaly Detection" (paper 704).

-The implementation of Denoising Diffusion Probabilistic Models presented in the paper is based on [openai/guided-diffusion](https://github.com/openai/guided-diffusion).
+The implementation of Denoising Diffusion Probabilistic Models presented in the repository is based on [openai/guided-diffusion](https://github.com/openai/guided-diffusion).

 ## Data

-We evaluated our method on the [BRATS2020 dataset](https://www.med.upenn.edu/cbica/brats2020/data.html), and on the [CheXpert dataset](https://stanfordmlgroup.github.io/competitions/chexpert/).
+The method is evaluate on the [BRATS2019 dataset](https://www.med.upenn.edu/cbica/brats2019/data.html).
 A mini-example how the data needs to be stored can be found in the folder *data*.
 To train or evaluate on the desired dataset, set `--dataset brats` or `--dataset chexpert` respectively.

 ## Usage